Education is our passport to the future,

 The Class Schedule BuildThe Class Schedule build is a process through which departments enter classes to be offered for the semester as well as assigning rooms and instructors to those classes.
 This enables students to register for classes using the PeopleSoft system and provides the data for the Web Schedule.

-- Academic Schedule Building Overview (Power Point) Overview of the Schedule Build process.
+- Academic Schedule Building Overview workshop (PDF) Overview of the Schedule Build process.

-- Standard Scheduling Conventions List of times and days that classes can be offered.
+- Standard Scheduling Conventions (PDF) List of times and days that classes can be offered.

-- Non-Standard Meeting Patterns Information about Non-Standard Meeting Patterns.
+- Non-Standard Meeting Patterns (PDF) Information about Non-Standard Meeting Patterns.

-- Course Classification Chart List of course classifications used to determine required meeting time and WTU.
+- Course Classification Chart (PDF) List of course classifications used to determine required meeting time and WTU.

-- Class Schedule Report A list of classes with details helpful for schedule building.
+- Class Schedule Report (Insight Report) A list of classes with details helpful for schedule building.

-- Faculty Class List A list of all classes taught by an instructor for the semester.
+- Faculty Teaching Schedule (Insight Report) A list of all classes taught by an instructor for the semester.

-- Class Inventory Report A list of classes with extensive detail.
+- Class Inventory Report (Insight Report) A list of classes with extensive detail.

-- Course Inventory Report A list of courses with catalog information by catalog effective date.
+- Course Inventory Report (Insight Report) A list of courses with catalog information by catalog effective date.